G. D. Hsiung

 Gueh-Djen (Edith) Hsiung was a virologist and professor emeritus of laboratory medicine.
 She was one of the first women to achieve the rank of professor at the Yale School of Medicine.

-Life
+Early life

 Hsiung was born on September 16, 1918, in Hubei, China.
 She graduated with a degree in biology from Ginling College in Chengdu, where she majored in pre-medical studies and biology from 1938 to 1942.
 She planned to go to medical school, but her opportunity was lost when Peking Union Medical College closed during World War II.
 Instead, Hsiung secured a job testing bacterial and viral vaccines for use in animals at the Epizootic Prevention Bureau of the Ministry of Public Health in Lanzhou.